 Meet the KSRL Staff: N. Kıvılcım Yavuz

-Today’s profile features N. Kıvılcım Yavuz, who joined the Spencer Research Library in September as Ann Hyde Postdoctoral Researcher.
+This is the latest installment in a recurring series of posts introducing readers to the staff of Kenneth Spencer Research Library.
+Today’s profile features N. Kıvılcım Yavuz, who joined Spencer in September as Ann Hyde Postdoctoral Researcher.

 N. Kıvılcım Yavuz in Spencer Research Library’s Reading Room with MS E71.